 - Devising a methodology for assessment and enhancing balancing capability with more renewable energy in each state/control area.

 - Developing indigenous model for solar generation forecasting.

 - Designing of the Renewable Energy Management Centres (REMCs), identifying their functional mandate and infrastructural requirements.

 - Designing the markets, including ancillary and capacity markets with emphasis on increased share of RE in the overall power sector.

 - Analysis and recommendations on the regulatory measures and technical standards in India which enable larger penetration of variable RE generation into the mainstream power network.

-GIZ is implementing Technical Cooperation in this field in a very close collaboration with KfW Development Bank in charge of Financial Cooperation.
-KfW is providing concessional loans of more than EUR 1 billion for strengthening the central and state transmission infrastructure for evacuating renewable energy.
+GIZ is implementing Technical Cooperation in this field in close collaboration with KfW Development Bank in charge of Financial Cooperation.
+KfW is providing concessional loans of more than 1.4 billion euros for strengthening the central and state transmission infrastructure for evacuating renewable energy.

 - Seven Renewable Energy Management Centres (REMCs) in RE rich states, namely Andhra Pradesh, Gujarat, Karnataka, Maharashtra, Madhya Pradesh, Rajasthan and Tamil Nadu, three in northern, southern and western regions and one on the national level have been conceptualised as nodal institutions for addressing operational issues on RE grid integration and will be operational by end of 2019.